SummaryRead the full fact sheet

 Chemotherapy and transarterial chemoembolisation (TACE)

-Radiation therapy is not often used to treat liver cancer.
+Radiation therapy is emerging as a treatment option for primary liver cancer.
 Selective internal radiation therapy (SIRT) and stereotactic body radiation therapy (SBRT) may be offered in specific cases.

 Targeted therapy medication